Jimmy Hoffa

-From an early age, Hoffa was a union activist: he became an important regional figure with the IBT by his mid-20s.
+From an early age, Hoffa was a union activist; he became an important regional figure with the IBT by his mid-20s.
 By 1952, he was the national vice-president of the IBT and between 1957 and 1971, he served as its general president.
 Hoffa secured the first national agreement for teamsters' rates in 1964 with the National Master Freight Agreement.
 He played a major role in the growth and the development of the union, which eventually became the largest by membership in the United States, with over 2.3 million members at its peak, during his terms as its leader.

 Hoffa became involved with organized crime from the early years of his Teamsters work, a connection that continued until his disappearance.
-He was convicted of jury tampering, attempted bribery, conspiracy, along with mail and wire fraud in 1964 in two separate trials.
+He was convicted of jury tampering, attempted bribery, and conspiracy, along with mail and wire fraud in 1964 in two separate trials.
 He was imprisoned in 1967 and sentenced to 13 years.

-In mid-1971, Hoffa resigned as president of the union as part of a commutation agreement with U.S. president Richard Nixon and was released later that year, but he was barred from union activities until 1980.
+In mid-1971, Hoffa resigned as president of the union as part of a commutation agreement with U.S. President Richard Nixon and was released later that year, but he was barred from union activities until 1980.
 Hoping to regain support and to return to IBT leadership, he unsuccessfully tried to overturn the order.
 Hoffa disappeared on July 30, 1975: he is thought to have been murdered in a Mafia hit and was declared legally dead in 1982.
-Hoffa's legacy and the circumstances of his disappearance continue to stir debate.
+Hoffa's legacy and the circumstances of his disappearance continue to stir debate and conspiracy theories.